juozasm/mediapark-react-native-kitten/README.md

 Thank you for stimulus and motivation to do something practical wwith React native and Redux.
 Learned many things while runing to a problems while proggramed.

-#### And at the end i would realy like to practise and work with React?
-React Native and everything else in you're company:)